Blog about the mixed value of management studies

 The crisis in management research

 The book 'Return to Meaning - a social science with something to say' Alvesson et al. (2017), ref states very clearly that most social science research does not add any significant benefit to either society, research knowledge, or the researchers themselves, and that most articles are cited or read by very few people.
 Alvesson, professor at the Department of Business administration at Lund University is one of the world's most cited scholars in social science.

 The authors say that there will be a crisis if no changes are made.
-In fact, it is already a crisis, according to David Tourish, professor at Sussex University, as analyzed in his book 'Management studies in crisis: Fraud, Decepetion and Meaningless Research' Tourish D. (2019), ref and proclaimed in his article 'Everything that's wrong with management research - in 5 minutes'.
+In fact, it is already a crisis, according to David Tourish, professor at Sussex University, as analyzed in his book 'Management studies in crisis: Fraud, Deception and Meaningless Research' Tourish D. (2019), ref and proclaimed in his article 'Everything that's wrong with management research - in 5 minutes'.
 Management today (2019).

 The theme in 'Peters K, Smith R.R., Thomas H. (2018).
 'Rethinking the business models of business schools: A critical review and change agenda för the future' - is that it is time to prepare for change, even disruptive change.